-- To consider applications for approval and to recommend whether a person is suitable or not to become a foster carer and to recommend the number and age to be placed. - To consider the first annual review of the foster carer and other subsequent annual reviews that are referred to it. - To ensure the assessments undertaken by the assessor are balanced and of sufficient quality. - To advise and monitor the effectiveness of procedures.
-To offer advice and make recommendations on any other matter or cases referred to panel by the Fostering Service. - Consider Standard of Care issues and make recommendations as necessary. - Consider matching of children with foster carers where the plan is for children to remain in long term foster care. - Decisions are made by Croydon's Agency Decision Maker after considering the recommendations of the panel.
+- To consider applications for approval and to recommend whether a person is suitable or not to become a foster carer and to recommend the number, age and gender of children to be placed. - To consider the first annual review of the foster carer and other subsequent annual reviews that are referred to it. - To ensure the assessments undertaken by the assessor are balanced and of sufficient quality. - To advise and monitor the effectiveness of procedures.
+To offer advice and make recommendations on any other matter or cases referred to panel by the Fostering Service. - Consider Standard of Care issues and make recommendations as necessary. - Consider matching of children with foster carers where the plan is for children to remain in long term foster care.

+• Decisions are made by the Fostering Panel's 'Agency Decision Maker' after considering the recommendations of the panel.